noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

  labels = CategoricalArrays.CategoricalValue{Int64, UInt32}[1, 2, 3, 4, 5, 6, 7, 8, 9, 10],)
 ```

 Please note the format of the cluster centers.
 We have ten clusters given in ten columns.
-Each column has $28 \times 28$ entries corresponding to one point in the high dimensional space:
+Each column has $28 \times 28$ entries, corresponding to one point in the high dimensional space:
 ```julia-repl
 julia> r_machkmeans.cluster_centers
 784×10 Matrix{Float64}: